 TikTok encourages adopting a user-first approach to increase your chances of success on the platform.
 This means that the most successful brands are the ones who dive head-first into the culture and style of TikTok, and let authenticity lead the way.

 If you're ready to dive into TikTok advertising, you'll need some inspiration.
 Here are five brands that are doing it right and finding amazing success.

 Everyone knows Kool-Aid and their iconic mascot the Kool-Aid Man, with his signature “OH YEAH” catchphrase.
-Over the years, the beverage brand has taken to TV ads to build awareness, but was looking to make a change as their target audience was moving away from television.
+Over the years, the beverage brand has taken to TV ads to build awareness.
+However, they were looking to make a change as their target audience was moving away from television.

 With the holiday season approaching, Kool-Aid tapped into TikTok to make a splash with a new Christmas campaign.
-They launched the #OhYEAHChristmas Hashtag Challenge with goals of increasing awareness and seasonal relevance.
+They launched the #OhYEAHChristmas hashtag challenge to increase awareness and seasonal relevance.
 They also created an original song with another person who has the same catchphrase as the Kool-Aid man: Lil’ Jon.

 Branded hashtag challenges are a great way to increase the likelihood of reach, as they’re specifically designed to increase viral impact.
 The #OhYEAHChristmas Hashtag Challenge inspired the community to make joyful and creative holiday content that authentically fit into users' For You feeds.

 To support the challenge, Kool-Aid launched TopView and In-Feed ads to drive impressions and encourage more involvement in the hashtag challenge.
 It’s important to remember that there’s no silver bullet to going viral on TikTok, but it’s more likely to happen if you follow the best practices and create content that feels like it belongs there.

 When all was said and done, Kool-Aid received 1.9 billion views and a 142.5% lift in Ad Recall.
 Not too shabby!